oh-lang/oh/wishlist.md

         Null
 ```

-Note that `xor` will thus return a nullable value, unless you do an assert.
+Thus `xor` will thus return a nullable value, unless you do an assert.

 ```
 Nullable_xor?: X xor Y
 Non_null_xor: X xor Y assert()  # will shortcircuit this block if `X xor Y` is null
 ```

 ## reassignment operators